 Visit the Fischmarkt

 Every Sunday morning bright and early in a beautiful historic building along the Elbe, the Altonaer Fischmarkt opens.
-Tourists flock to watch fishmongers, salesman and fish buyers as they keep a longstanding tradition alive.
+This definitely one of the places to visit in Hamburg on a sleepy weekend morning.
+Tourists flock to watch fishmongers, salesmen, and fish buyers as they keep a longstanding tradition alive.
 At the Fischmarkt you aren’t limited to only fish.
 You can also find produce and meats.
 It’s a lively atmosphere that you’re sure to remember.

 The Fischmarkt tradition began all the way back in 1703.
 It shows no signs of slowing down.
 The building itself is from around 1895 and renovated in the early 1980s.
 Today is recognized as a cultural heritage monument.

 It attracts many who, after an evening of enjoying the city’s varied nightlife, aren’t quite ready to go home yet.
-Afterward your visit stay for the lively brunch that features live jazz music in the historic fish auction hall.
+After your visit, stay for the lively brunch that features live jazz music in the historic fish auction hall.